tomas-fryza/avr-course/Labs/07-uart/README.md

 Use single conversion mode and start each conversion every second (use Timer/Counter1 overflow).

-Read the voltage level of Right, Up, Down, Left, Select push buttons and display it in decimal at LCD display position `a`.
+Read the voltage level when a push button is pressed and display it in decimal at LCD display position `a`.
 Display the same value but in hexadecimal at position `b`.
-Write the values in the table from Preparation tasks section and compare them with the calculated ones.
+Note that you can use the 16-bit ADC variable, which is declared in the AVR library, to read the value from both converter registers ADCH:L.

 ```c
 /**